 Upmarket overnight stays can be arranged for you, and there are not many that can say that they spend the night on Chimpanzee Island.

 Toward Jinja, you can find the following Top Things to Do and See

 Just a short drive from Kampala –a place of tranquility – a mixture of enriching nature, scenic wonders, culture and legends, nature walks, birding.
 A quiet place, especially during the week.

 Ssezibwa Falls reflects the religious beliefs of many Uganda, including the esteemed Speaker of the Ugandan Parliament.

 If you ask most Ugandans what faith they are, rarely would one say “traditional Beliefs.| Most would tell you that they are Christian, maybe break it down to Church of Uganda, Catholic, Born Again, others would say Muslim.
 A large number of Ugandans flock to Friday Prayer at Mosques and Church services on Sunday.
 Some of those still practice the traditional beliefs of their forefathers.
 One such site is Ssezibwa Falls, the Kabaka, the King of Buganda comes here.
 Traditional Rites like blessings for fertility are still offered here.
 People bring gifts of appeasement all in the shadows of the Anglican Church that owns the site.

-Mabira Forest – just an hour from Kampala is the only rainforest in Central Uganda- a place of natural discover with nature trails, waterfalls, bubbling creeks – a perfect place for nature lovers, birders and those that want to get away from it all for a day – you have the option of staying overnight the exclusive Mabira Rainforest Lodge.
+Mabira Forest is just an hour from Kampala.
+It is the only rainforest in Central Uganda.
+A place of natural discover with nature trails, waterfalls, bubbling creeks.
+It is a perfect place for nature lovers, birders, and those that want to get away from it all for a day.
+You have the option of staying overnight at the exclusive Mabira Rainforest Lodge.

 Illegal logging is the chief one now, but in the past, the government wanted to turn portions of the forest into sugar cane fields.